Execution of Carey Dean Moore: Pharmaceutical company lawsuit

 Nebraska denied the charge that it had acquired the drugs by "fraud, deceit or misrepresentation".
 The United States District Court for the District of Nebraska denied the company's motion for a temporary restraining order, whereby the court relied on the truthfulness of Nebraska Department of Correctional Services director Scott R. Frakes' testimony ("Unless Director Frakes is lying, it would seem that ...", p.
 10).
 The court held that the company's position that delaying Moore's execution would not disrupt the public interest in Nebraska was "laughable" and that the company's position that the illegal use of its product in a killing violating the law of the country the company was based in would cause irreparable corporate reputational harm were without merit, stating that "this lawsuit has generated world-wide coverage of the Plaintiff's desire to avoid any association with the death penalty" and therefore wouldn't be held accountable.
 The court further declared that the execution would be of major public interest: "In this case, it has everything to do with the functioning of democracy."
 The United States Court of Appeals for the Eighth Circuit affirmed the district court's decision in its entirety.

 In a similar case, also in 2018, the pharmaceutical company Alvogen sought a restraining order to prevent Nevada's execution of Scott Dozier, alleging that the Nevada Department of Corrections had fraudulently acquired its drugs.
 The Fresenius and Alvogen lawsuits, which took place at the same time, were widely compared by commentators; both lawsuits are part of a trend whereby it has become increasingly difficult for United States authorities to legally buy drugs for the use in executions, due to widespread adoption of distribution contracts by pharmaceutical companies banning distribution to prisons and use in executions.
 Especially European pharmaceutical companies have pushed back against violations of the distribution contracts in the United States prohibiting straw buying by prisons for capital punishment.

 In response to the lawsuit, Nebraska's prisons director Scott Frakes acknowledged that Nebraska would not be able to buy the drugs used in Moore's execution again.
 Frakes said he had been turned down by 40 pharmacies when trying to buy the drugs, due to the pharmacies' legal obligation not to sell the drugs to prisons.

+Execution

-Execution warrant
+Death warrant

-On April 3, 2018, Nebraska Attorney General Douglas J. Peterson moved the Nebraska Supreme Court to issue an execution warrant.
-The Nebraska Supreme Court issued the execution warrant on July 7, 2018.
+On April 3, 2018, Nebraska attorney general Douglas J. Peterson moved the Nebraska Supreme Court to issue an execution warrant.
+The Nebraska Supreme Court issued the execution warrant on July 7, 2018, scheduling him to be executed on August 14, 2018.